Grades K-12 Financial Literacy ResourcesResources for individuals interested in financial literacy for kindergarten through grade twelve students.

 OppU offers online financial literacy lessons for students in grades 9-12 that include interactive videos, cumulative quizzes, and completion tracking.
 The lessons are expert-vetted and aligned with Jump$tart's K-12 national standards.

 Personal Finance Glossary provides more than 700 financial terms and definitions.

-The Sallie Mae Scholarship Search Tool and Education Investment Planner® are free tools for students and their families that provide access to scholarships and budgeting tools to plan for the cost of college.
+Sallie Mae Paying for College Resource has free tools for students and their families that provide access to scholarships and budgeting tools to plan for the cost of college.

 $ave USA presents interactive lessons that focus on insurance and risk, helping students understand risk, insurance terms, and what kind of insurance is most beneficial.
 This online financial literacy program offered by Junior Achievement USA is targeted to support upper elementary, middle, and high school students.

 The Springboard FIT Academy provides personal financial online courses on budgeting, credit, and identity theft prevention.
 The online courses offer pre and post tests, videos, and other resources in improving personal financial literacy, including an eBook library with educational material available for free download.

 The Stock Market Game gives students the chance to invest a hypothetical $100,000 in an on-line portfolio.
 They think they're playing a game.
 You know they're learning economic and financial concepts they'll use for the rest of their lives.

 Teens and Money This training series is designed primarily for parents but may also be useful for older teens.
 The materials cover budgeting, figuring out if a purchase is a "need" or a "want," banking, writing checks, savings, credit cards, credit reports, driving, and cell phones.